- Contact Credit Bureaus

 If your own checks are rejected at stores where you shop, contact the check verification company that the merchant uses.
 You have a right to obtain any reports that these companies compile about you.
 For ChexSystems and any of the check verification companies that you have had to contact as a result of your identity theft situation, we recommend that you request a copy of your file once a year.
 Make sure your file has been corrected.
 If not, you will find it difficult to open new bank accounts and/or write checks.
 More information is available by reading PRC's guide on these "specialty reports."

-12. Brokerage accounts.
 You do not have the same protections against loss with brokerage accounts as you do with credit and debit card or bank accounts.
 The Securities Investor Protection Corporation restores customer funds only when a brokerage firm fails.
 If an identity thief or other fraudster targets your brokerage account, refer to your account agreement for information on what to do.
 Immediately report the incident to the brokerage company and notify the Securities and Exchange Commission.
 Also notify the Financial Industry Regulatory Association.
 To protect against fraud, put a password on each of your investment accounts.
-For more on identity theft involving brokerage accounts, how it can happen, and what to do, see the PRC alert.

 If your SSN card has been stolen or lost, order a replacement.
 Complete the SSA's application online, call the SSA at (800) 772-1213, or visit your local SSA office.

-16. Internal Revenue Service.
 Your SSN can be used fraudulently for tax purposes.
 Fraudulent tax filing by identity thieves has reached epidemic proportions and is a rapidly growing problem.
 Identity thieves often use your SSN to file a tax return with the IRS in order to receive a refund.
 If the tax return is filed before yours, the thief will likely receive the refund.
 If your SSN has been stolen, it may be used by an imposter to get a job.
 That person’s employer would report income earned to the IRS using your SSN, making it appear that you did not report all of your income on your tax return.
 The IRS has established the IRS Identity Protection Specialized Unit to assist individuals with such problems.
 It can be reached at (800) 908-4490.
-For more information, visit www.irs.gov/privacy/article/0,,id=186436,00.html.

 If you have become a victim of identity theft, you can help protect your tax records from fraudulent activity by filing an IRS Identity Theft Affidavit (Form 14039).

-18. Phone service.
-Identity thieves often establish fraudulent cell phone accounts, with monthly bills going unpaid.
-If the imposter has obtained phone account(s) in your name, contact the phone company for information on how to report the situation.
+Identity thieves often establish fraudulent mobile phone accounts, with monthly bills going unpaid.
+If the imposter has obtained phone account(s) in your name, contact the phone carrier for information on how to report the situation.
+Read an FTC blog on phone account hijacking.

-20. Driver's license number misuse.
 You may need to change your driver's license number if someone is using yours as ID on bad checks or for other types of fraud.
-Call the Department of Motor Vehicles (DMV) to see if another license was issued in your name.
+Contact the Department of Motor Vehicles (DMV) in your state to see if another license was issued in your name.
 Put a fraud alert on your license if your state's DMV provides a fraud alert process.
 Go to your local DMV to request a new number.
 Fill out the DMV's complaint form to begin the investigation process.
 Send supporting documents with the completed form to the nearest DMV investigation office.

 - California DMV fraud unit: Phone: (866) 658-5758.
 Outside Calif.: (916) 657-2274.